ReflectionHLE/ReflectionHLE/README.md

 - In case of issues, try cleaning previous outputs by typing "./gradlew clean".
 Note that this is expected to remove SHARED library code as well, having an impact upon building another game's APK.
+- Also note that currently, src/android-lib/app/jni/Android_common.mk has the path to files like libSDL2.so HARDCODED in a way.
+This was a hack done so the same files can be re-used for the separate game projects.
+In case of issues, you may have to change this path by editing Android_common.mk.

 Installing the APK package: